 All campers will be asked to undergo a 14 day self quarantine in the two weeks before camp.
 If flying in from out-of-state or internationally, the camper will be asked to undergo a 14 day self quarantine once they land in the two weeks before camp.

-Al campers will need to provide a negative COVID-19 test to gain entrance to camp on opening day.
+All campers will need to provide a negative COVID-19 test result to gain entrance to camp on opening day.
 A rapid onsite test may also be conducted upon arrival.

 We will not be operating any transportation in 2021.
 A ride to and from camp will need to be secured for the camper by the family.